Why Choose St. Patrick Catholic School?

 How Can I Learn More?

-Attend an event and call or email the office to join our mailing list for registration materials and information.
+Email the office to join our mailing list for registration materials and information and attend an event.

 You are welcome to call or request a personal tour online any time of year.
 We are happy to visit with you and show you our school in action at a time that works best for you.
-Transfer students are accepted during the school year.
-They are welcome to shadow a current student to see what we are all about.
+Transfer students are accepted during the school year and may shadow a current student to see what we are all about.